SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Concurrency.md

 when it's waiting for the next element to be available.

 <!--
-  FIXME TR: Where does the 'try' above come from?
+XXX TR: Where does the 'try' above come from?
 -->

 In the same way that you can use your own types in a `for`-`in` loop